Lionel Collins

+Brigadier Lionel Peter Collins, GBR CB CSI DSO OBE (27 November 1878 – 28 September 1957) was an English cricketer and British Indian Army officer.

+Born in Reading, Collins was educated at Marlborough College, a public school in Wiltshire, and first played minor counties cricket for his native Berkshire in 1897.
+He went up to Keble College, Oxford, in 1898, where he made first-class debut in 1899 for Oxford University Cricket Club.
+He joined the British Army upon leaving Oxford in 1900 and spent most of his early career serving in British India.
+In 1904, playing for a Gurkha Brigade team, he made two centuries in the same match, and repeated this achievement twice in the span of ten days: a feat described by Wisden as "quite without parallel in the history of the game".

-Brigadier Lionel Peter Collins CB, CSI, DSO, OBE (27 November 1878 – 28 September 1957) was an English cricketer and British Indian Army officer.
-Collins played minor counties cricket for Berkshire and after attending Keble College, Oxford first-class cricket for Oxford University Cricket Club.
-He joined the British Army after university and in 1901 was seconded to the Indian Staff Corps, serving with the Gurkha Brigade of the British Indian Army.
-He was in England and North America in 1907 playing for the Marylebone Cricket Club and later appeared for the Army and Navy and Free Foresters cricket teams.
-Collins served with the Gurkhas on the Western Front of the First World War and received the Distinguished Service Order in 1915 for actions during the Battle of Neuve Chapelle.
-He later returned to British India and was mentioned in dispatches for service in Baluchistan.
+Collins made his final first-class appearances before the First World War, playing for the Marylebone Cricket Club, for the Army and Navy, and for the Free Foresters.
+During the war, he served with the Gurkhas on the Western Front and received the Distinguished Service Order in 1915 for actions during the Battle of Neuve Chapelle.
+He later returned to India and was mentioned in dispatches for service in Baluchistan during 1918.
 Collins was with British forces during the Third Anglo-Afghan War of 1919 and was appointed an Officer of the Order of the British Empire for his actions.
-From 1932 to 1936 he was a brigadier and commandant of the Indian Military College at Dehra Dun.
+From 1932 to 1936 he was the first commandant of the Indian Military College at Dehra Dun.

+Collins was made a Companion of the Order of the Bath in 1934, and also made aide-de-camp to King George V. He retired from the army in October 1936 and died at Fleet, Hampshire, on 28 September 1957.